-The 'Undertaker of Silicon Valley' Stays Busy As Startups Lay Off Thousands
+The 'Undertaker Of Silicon Valley' Stays Busy As Startups Lay Off Thousands

 "This is the great unwinding," Pichinson said.
 "We don't know what's happening, but we do know everything we believed in is changing.
 Everything we thought to be true may not be true."

-At least 21,000 employees across more than 200 startups have been laid off since early March, according to Layoff.fyi, a San Francisco-based job loss tracking project.
+At least 21,000 employees across more than 200 startups have been laid off since early March, according to Layoffs.fyi, a San Francisco-based job-loss tracking project.
 Experts say the true depth of the impact is likely far greater, with more than 2.2 million people employed by private companies financed by venture capital dollars, according to figures from PitchBook.

 While far greater numbers of people in other industries, such as hospitality and food service, are losing their jobs, the pandemic could dramatically change startup culture.
 That, in turn, would deeply impact the country's ability to innovate.